NetherQuartz/Bash_List/README.md

 A list data structure written in Bash.
 Bash doesn't provide neither dynamic structures nor C-style arays, so I wrote my list using files.

 # Requirements
 You need Git and Bash installed.
+Bash_List works on Linux, macOS and Windows 10 with WSL.

 # How to use
 1. Open `bash`